metanyx/metanyx/README.md

 TOR-Bone
 ========

+The perfect gift for Fathers Day.

-A Transparent TOR proxy built on a Beagle Bone Black.
+also: A Transparent TOR proxy built on a Beagle Bone Black.

 Presently this works, many of the times, but it's not without it's issues which I'm slowly ironing out.